 Drive Mode – I know there is a dedicated button for this at the top, but I think I would rather have it in the menu and use that top button for something else.

 Interval Timer Shooting – Another fun toy that’s fun to play with but is buried in menus.
 I keep forgetting the camera can even do this.

-Movie Settings – This doesn’t really count for the Fuji X100T since video was such an after thought.
-But if this were the X-T1 – maybe it would be very nice to have quicker access to the video controls and set up my Q menu to be more video focused.
-After all the X-T1 doesn’t have a flash or built in ND filter, so right there you free up three slots.
-But unfortunately I don’t have the X-T1 yet, so maybe we can add more features to its Q menu, I don’t know – can anyone confirm?
+Movie Settings – This doesn’t really count for the Fuji X100T since video was such an afterthought.
+But if this were the X-T1 – maybe it would be very nice to have quicker access to the video controls and set up my Q menu to be more video-focused.
+After all the X-T1 doesn’t have a flash or built-in ND filter, so right there you free up three slots.
+But unfortunately, I don’t have the X-T1 yet, so maybe we can add more features to its Q menu, I don’t know – can anyone confirm?

 Also, for those curious.
 Here is how I’ve customized my Fn menu.
 The only function buttons I really ever seem to use are the flash Fn 1, and macro focus, Fn 2.

-I might move my video record button back up to Fn 1 or somewhere out of the way so I don’t accidently click it.
+I might move my video record button back up to Fn 1 or somewhere out of the way so I don’t accidentally click it.
 Fn 1 was probably still the best place for it.